cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - Identity(): Takes no inputs and outputs the identity element of the group.
-- Serialize(): A member function of `GG` that maps a group element `A` to a unique array of bytes `buf` that corresponds uniquely to the element `A`.
+- Serialize(): A member function of `GG` that maps a group element `A` to a unique byte arrays `buf` that corresponds uniquely to the element `A`.
-- Deserialize(): A member function of `GG` that maps an array of bytes `buf` to a group element `A`.
+- Deserialize(): A member function of `GG` that maps an byte arrays `buf` to a group element `A`.
-- HashToGroup(): A member function of `GG` that deterministically maps an array of bytes `x` to a random element of `GG`.
+- HashToGroup(): A member function of `GG` that deterministically maps an byte arrays `x` to a random element of `GG`.
 The map should be implemented in such a way that it is computationally difficult for any adversary that receives: `R = HashToGroup(x)` without knowing `x` to reverse the mapping.
 For an example of such a mapping to prime-order